Sample Article

 If you do not know the exact date or issue, click Search within this publication. (shown circled above)

-Key in terms that identify the article, such as "cultural lens approach" (shown below)
+Key in terms that identify the article, such as "human psychological distress" (shown below)

 - Scroll to the article.
 Click the title or the full text links, such as PDF, HTML.